Vaccine Clinics & Resources

 Last updated: 6/24/2022

-Consistent with scientific evidence on the importance of vaccine adoption to control spread of the virus, to the extent permissible by law, Carnegie Mellon University requires all students, as well as faculty and staff working in Pennsylvania, California, Washington D.C., New York and Virginia, to be fully vaccinated against COVID-19 (including booster dose when eligible) and to upload confirmation of booster vaccination status and date of vaccination to the CMU Vaccine Database in HealthConnect.
+Consistent with scientific evidence on the importance of vaccine adoption to control spread of the virus, to the extent permissible by law, Carnegie Mellon University requires all students, as well as faculty and staff working in the United States, to be fully vaccinated against COVID-19 (including booster dose when eligible) and to upload confirmation of booster vaccination status and date of vaccination to the CMU Vaccine Database in HealthConnect.

 All students, faculty and staff eligible for a COVID-19 booster are required to upload documentation and date of vaccination within 60 days of their eligibility in HealthConnect.

 This policy applies to all undergraduate and graduate students, as well as visiting, non-degree, guest, and cross-registered students, in U.S.-based programs and students participating in approved study abroad programs overseas.
 CMU faculty and staff members taking courses as a non-degree student must also be vaccinated.

 CMU accepts all World Health Organization (WHO)-authorized vaccines, in addition to the FDA-authorized vaccines in the U.S. This includes WHO authorized vaccines for boosters.

 As of December 17, 2021, the WHO has listed Pfizer/BioNTech, AstraZeneca, Novavax/Covovax, Covishield, Janssen (Johnson & Johnson), Moderna, Sinopharm, Sinovac and Covaxin COVID-19 vaccines for emergency use.

 All students, faculty and staff are required to be up to date (including booster dose(s) when eligible) with COVID-19 vaccination and to upload the documentation to the CMU Vaccine Database in HealthConnect.